Economic and Consumer Psychology (MSc)

 Students need to do an internship of 10 or 20 ECTS.
 A 10-ECTS internship has to be supplemented by two elective courses.
 In the mandatory internship, students gain hands-on practical experience or research experience in an area of their own interest within the domain of their master’s specialisation.
 As one of the final parts of their training to become a ‘scientist - practitioner’, students have to familiarize themselves with the professional activities of a psychologist, either by focusing on applying scientific insights in the field or by focusing on conducting applied or fundamental research.
 You can find more information about the internship in the e-Prospectus.

 Your master's thesis will be the crown on your university education.
-Your thesis will enable you to go in depth on an occupational health related topic and you may get the opportunity to obtain experience with all the phases of empirical research.
+Your thesis will enable you to go in depth on an economic and consumer related topic and you may get the opportunity to obtain experience with all the phases of empirical research.
 Alternatively, some staff members have access to large and rich datasets, which will enable you to write a thesis without collecting new data.
 Staff members will offer research topics related to their own research interests, for which students can sign up.
 The exact topics and the participating staff varies from year to year.

 Wilco van Dijk